 - Precious human rebirth

-- The faults of saṃsāra
+- The faults of saṃsāra (cyclic existence)

 First, we acknowledge the fortunate situation of our current birth.
 Next, we acknowledge that we do not know what might happen tomorrow—our time is very fleeting.
 Then, when we remind ourselves of karma, we should take it personally.
 Thus it is important to wish to improve our good actions and reduce our bad actions.

 Rinpoche reminds us also to be clear about what we mean when we say the faults of saṃsāra—they are not something vague and mysterious.
 Instead, the five negative emotions are the faults of saṃsāra.
-And the five negative emotions also are always linked with comparison and to judgment.
+And the five negative emotions also are always linked with comparison and judgment.
 Who does this judgment?
 Me.

 Meditating Without Judgment and Comparison